LindsFisch/liri-node-app/README.md

 ### Overview

-LIRI is like iPhone's SIRI.
-However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives back data.
+LIRI is a command line node app that takes in parameters and gives back data.
 To receive data, the LIRI sends requests to the Twitter, Spotify and OMDB APIs and uses node packages to do so.

-### Specifications
+Using:

 1. `node liri.js my-tweets`